ArrowAlrakis/OSL_Shader_Projects/README.md

 [Butterfly Texture Preview](./preview_butterfly.jpg)

 This is a collection of OSL shaders and stylized material studies created with Pixar's RenderMan during my coursework at SCAD, under the instruction of Professor Malcolm Kesson.
+These shaders are divided into utility, UV-based patterns, stylized effects, and SEM-inspired styles.
+They were developed to explore stylized shading, material experimentation, and motion-based surface changes.
 The goal was to explore the power of OSL in generating procedural textures, animated shaders, and unique visual effects for look development.

+Two demo applications were created using these shaders:

+`osl_pattern.mb`- Animated Shader Demo: This demonstrates live changes in color and shape through time-driven OSL logic.
+Shows procedural animation entirely controlled by shader code (no mesh deformation).

+`butterfly_pattern.mb`- Butterfly SEM Texture Demo: This applies a stylized shading pipeline to mimic Scanning Electron Microscope (SEM) imagery.
+Simulates scientific, paper-cut, or insect-wing material styles using procedural noise and edge masks.

 ## File Overview